 Discrete scrambling sends random combinations of drive voltages to the fiber squeezers, causing the polarization to make step changes to different random states at time intervals determined by the selected frequency.
-This pattern also generates even coverage of the Poincaré sphere, and can be used at high frequencies for applications requiring unpolarized light, as well as for polarization recovery time tests.
+This pattern also generates even coverage of the Poincaré sphere, and can be used at high frequencies for applications requiring unpolarized light.
 Figure 17 shows SOP variation patterns taken at different scrambling rates over the same capture period.